gjanders/SplunkVersionControl/README.md

 ### Splunk Version Control Restore
 - destURL - URL of the remote or local Splunk instance that should be queried for restores, this needs to point to the REST port of the instance (port 8089)
-- destUsername - the username to use on the instance to login
+- destUsername - the username to use on the instance to login.
+Note that the user will run reports from this app and will require access to the `_audit` index along with access to the REST endpoint for checking if users are admins.
+Finally this is the user used to restore a knowledge object
 - destPassword - the password to use on the instance to login, use `password:<name in passwords.conf>` and the app will attempt to find the password in your passwords.conf file
 - gitTempDir - a directory that the git clone will create, and potentially be deleted.
 For example /tmp/git_restore or e:\temp\git_restore
 - gitRepoURL - an SSH based git repo URL which will be used to checkout the required tag to restore from